bamcrunchbolt/bamcrunchbolt.github.io/udl.md

 title: UDL
 ---

-When we talk about multiple methods for engagement, for representation, and for expression, we're really talking about making education accessible and equitable.
-It's an issue of justice.
-And it's also just good, effective teaching.
+The core of Unversal Design for Learning, or [UDL](https://udlguidelines.cast.org/), is to provide multiple methods for engagement, for representation, and for expression.
+To be an effective teacher, I need to teach all of my students, not just the few for whom my route-one way of approaching material makes sense.

-So here are a few UDL-appropriate strategies I use in my classroom.
+So here are a few UDL-appropriate strategies I use when designing materials and planning classes:

 ## For goal-setting & executive function:
 ### Explicit goal-setting time, with regularly scheduled check-ins